 Whilst we can’t issue or manage physical bills for you, we can help with the process.

-For example, we offer a greatly streamlined billing process.
 No longer do you have to manually stick a patient sticker onto a billing form, or hand-write operation details.
-Our systems are much more automated and accountable, using a new online billing form to complete these steps for you.
+Our systems are much more automated and accountable, using our new online billing form to complete these steps for you.

 Our billing form is currently in beta-testing.
-As such, it’s not offered as standard, or for sale yet.
-If you’re on a paid plan, you can request to join the beta group, free of charge.
+As such, it’s not offered as standard on all plans yet.
+However if you’re on a paid plan, you can request to join the beta group, free of charge.

 The new billing form will transform your billing process in the following ways:

 - You enter your billing form online, to send it to your billing service – no stamps, no faxes, and no scanning

 - The form is secure like our other forms

 - The form is mobile friendly, and was designed for mobile use

 - Billing can be completed on the move, and you can process a single patient or dozens at once

 - You can request favourites, to make future billing forms quicker to process